 Preheat a large skillet over medium high heat.
 Add the ground beef and break up into small pieces.
 Cook, stirring frequently, until meat has browned.
 Drain if necessary.
 Remove from heat.

 Sprinkle the taco seasoning over the browned meat and stir in.

+Very lightly saute the cauliflower in a non-stick pan.
+This will help release any water so it doesn't make the sauce watery.
 Spread two cups of the riced cauliflower in the bottom of the baking dish.